avengers-p11/Documentation/VCS Design + POC/Branching Strategy/Feature Branch/README.md

 ![Screenshot from 2024-11-20 20-02-30](https://github.com/user-attachments/assets/4ed8a92a-5994-49f3-9386-fd46d7249208)

-1.Create a New Branch for Each Feature
+  1. Create a New Branch for Each Feature
-2.Make Changes on the Feature Branch
+  2. Make Changes on the Feature Branch
-3.Keep Your Feature Branch Up-to-Date
+  3. Keep Your Feature Branch Up-to-Date
-4.Test Your Feature Locally
+  4. Test Your Feature Locally
-5.Create a Pull Request (PR) or Merge Request (MR)
+  5. Create a Pull Request (PR) or Merge Request (MR)
-6.Merge the Feature Branch
+  6. Merge the Feature Branch
-7.Delete the Feature Branch
+  7. Delete the Feature Branch
-8.Deploy and Monitor using main branch
+  8. Deploy and Monitor using main branch

+## Best Practices

+  1. Use Descriptive Branch Names
+      i) Naming convention
+      ii) Prefix by task type
+  2. Branch from the Correct Base (Typically main or develop)
+  3. Keep Feature Branches Small and Focused
+  4. Commit Frequently with Meaningful Messages
+  5. Regularly Rebase or Merge from the Main Branch
+  6. Avoid Mixing Features in One Branch
+  7. Update Documentation and Comments

 ## Advantages and Disadvantages

 ### Advantages